clayc03/rock-paper-scissors/README.md

 **CSS**
 Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.

+**Javascript**
+JavaScript, often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
+Over 97% of websites use JavaScript on the client side for web page behavior, often incorporating third-party libraries.

 **Google fonts**
 Google Fonts is a computer font and web font service owned by Google.